Canon has announced two entry-level mirrorless cameras and lenses

 R8 autofocus

-We to see when advanced features trickle down quickly to entry-level models, which is exactly what has happened with the R8’s autofocus abilities.
+We love to see when advanced features trickle down quickly to entry-level models, which is exactly what has happened with the R8’s autofocus abilities.
 It gets a robust selection of autofocus capabilities that should provide the same great results we’ve seen from Canon’s more expensive cameras like the R6 Mark II and even the R3.
 It utilizes AI subject detection and can automatically recognize and focus on people, animals (now including horses), and vehicles.

 Additionally, the R8 can automatically detect eyes and even allows you to find and track the right or left eye specifically.
-A new autofocus feature on the R8 is the “Tap to select subject” mode.
+A new autofocus feature on the R8 is the “Tap to select subject” .
 This setting works when looking through the viewfinder and the camera detects multiple subjects.
-You can then tap on a previously specified part of the screen (the default is the right half) to cycle through the subjects.
+You can then tap on a previously specified part of the screen (the default is the right ) to cycle through the subjects.
 It allows you to choose who you want the camera to focus on without taking your eye away from the viewfinder.

 The R8 also offers in-camera focus bracketing.
 It will automatically shift focus over the course of a series of images.
 You can select both the number of shots as well as the amount the focus point moves each time.
 The camera then merges them all in-camera, so you don’t have to worry about focus stacking in post.